-- i. a chronic condition; and - ii. complex care needs being managed by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) under a shared care plan or under both a GP Management Plan and Team Care Arrangements or, if the person is a resident of an aged care facility, the person's medical practitioner has contributed to a multidisciplinary care plan; and - (b) the service is recommended in the person's Team Care Arrangements, multidisciplinary care plan or shared care plan as part of the management of the person's chronic condition and complex care needs; and - (c) the person is referred to the eligible mental health worker by the medical practitioner using a referral form that has been issued by the Department or a referral form that contains all the components of the form issued by the Department; and - (d) the person is not an admitted patient of a hospital; and - (e) the service is provided to the person individually and in person; and - (f) the service is of at least 20 minutes duration; and - (g) after the service, the eligible mental health worker gives a written report to the referring medical practitioner mentioned in paragraph (c): - (i) if the service is the only service under the referral in relation to that service; or - (ii) if the service is the first or the last service under the referral in relation to that service; or - (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably expect to be informed of in relation to those matters; and - (h) for a service for which a private health insurance benefit is payable the person who incurred the medical expenses for the service has elected to claim the Medicare benefit for the service, and not the private health insurance benefit; - to a maximum of five services (including any services to which items 10950 to 10970, 93000, 93013, 93501 to 93513 and 93524 to 93538 apply) in a calendar year

-(See para MN.3.4, MN.3.3, MN.3.2, MN.3.5, MN.3.1 of explanatory notes to this Category)

-Fee: \$65.85 Benefit: 85% = \$56.00 Extended Medicare Safety Net Cap: \$197.55
+M3.
+ALLIED HEALTH SERVICES i. a chronic condition; and ii. complex care needs being managed by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) under a shared care plan or under both a GP Management Plan and Team Care Arrangements or, if the person is a resident of an aged care facility, the person's medical practitioner has contributed to a multidisciplinary care plan; and b) the service is recommended in the person's Team Care Arrangements, multidisciplinary care plan r shared care plan as part of the management of the person's chronic condition and complex care beeds; and ) the person is referred to the eligible mental health worker by the medical practitioner using a ferral form that has been issued by the Department or a referral form that contains all the components is the form issued by the Department; and (d the person is not an admitted patient of a hospital; and (e ) the service is provided to the person individually and in person; and (f) ) the service is of at least 20 minutes duration; and (g pr after the service, the eligible mental health worker gives a written report to the referring medical ractitioner mentioned in paragraph (c): (i) if the service is the only service under the referral - in relation to that service; or (ii) if the service is the first or the last service under the referral - in relation to that service; or m (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring edical practitioner would reasonably expect to be informed of - in relation to those matters; and m ) for a service for which a private health insurance benefit is payable - the person who incurred the edical expenses for the service has elected to claim the Medicare benefit for the service, and not the ivate health insurance benefit; to a maximum of five services (including any services to which items 10950 to 10970, 93000, 93013, 3501 to 93513 and 93524 to 93538 apply) in a calendar year Fe ee para MN.3.4, MN.3.3, MN.3.2, MN.3.5, MN.3.1 of explanatory notes to this Category) ee: \$68.20 Benefit: 85% = \$58.00 xtended Medicare Safety Net Cap: \$204.60 CCUPATIONAL THERAPY 0 ccupational therapy health service provided to a person by an eligible occupational therapist if: (a ) the service is provided to a person who has: i. a chronic condition; and ii. complex care needs being managed by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) under a shared care plan or under both a GP Management Plan and Team Care Arrangements or, if the person is a resident of an aged care facility, the person's medical practitioner has contributed to a multidisciplinary care plan; and the service is recommended in the person's Team Care Arrangements, multidisciplinary care plan shared care plan as part of the management of the person's chronic condition and complex care eeds; and